Wermarty/Python-assembly-to-binary/README.md

 # Python-assembly-to-binary
 It was my M1 project and we did it as 3.
-I wanted to do it myself to be in touch with every aspect of this project
+I wanted to do it myself to be in touch with every aspects of this project